Skip to main content

 SER 270

-HVAC technicians taking this class will learn how to best operate, maintain, troubleshoot, and service Carrier’s complete line of scroll and screw 30 series air- and water-cooled chillers.
+HVAC technicians will learn how operate, maintain, troubleshoot, and service Carrier’s 30 series scroll and screw, air- and water-cooled chillers.
+Topics covered include:

 Who should attend this training